 - 1/2 teaspoon salt

-- Break eggs in a large mixing bowel and beat until pale in color
+- Break eggs in a large mixing bowl and beat until pale in color

-- Add flour, milk, butter, vanilla and salt to the eggs and beat until smooth
+- Add flour, milk, butter, vanilla, sugar and salt to the eggs and beat until smooth

-- Remove heated skillet from the oven and coat inside with shortening
+- Remove heated skillet from the oven and coat inside with coconut oil

 - Pour batter into skillet and place back in oven